-This name was initially used just on “a card pinned to the door of Marshall McLuhan’s office in the English Department”, back in 1963, as Wikipedia witnesses.
+This name was initially used just on “a card pinned to the door of Marshall McLuhan’s office in the English Department”, back in 1963, according to Wikipedia.
 Here is a brief history of the Centre for Culture and Technology, better known as the Coach House:

 “In the early 1950s, McLuhan began the Communication and Culture seminars, funded by the Ford Foundation, at the University of Toronto.
 As his reputation grew, he received a growing number of offers from other universities and, to keep him, the university created the Centre for Culture and Technology in 1963… McLuhan remained at the University of Toronto through 1979, spending much of this time as head of his Centre for Culture and Technology…”